-What is the electromagnetic spectrum? | EarthSky.org
+Word of the week: Electromagnetic spectrum | EarthSky.org

 When you think of light, you probably think of what your eyes can see.
 But the light to which our eyes are sensitive is just the beginning; it is a sliver of the total amount of light that surrounds us.
 The electromagnetic spectrum is the term used by scientists to describe the entire range of light that exists.
 From radio waves to gamma rays, most of the light in the universe is, in fact, invisible to us!

 Light is a wave of alternating electric and magnetic fields.
 The propagation of light isn’t much different than waves crossing an ocean.
 Like any other wave, light has a few fundamental properties that describe it.
-One is its frequency, measured in Hertz, which counts the number of waves that pass by a point in one second.
+One is its frequency, measured in hertz (Hz), which counts the number of waves that pass by a point in one second.
 Another closely related property is wavelength: the distance from the peak of one wave to the peak of the next.
 These two attributes are inversely related.
 The larger the frequency, the smaller the wavelength – and vice versa.

-The electromagnetic waves your eyes detect – visible light – oscillates between 400 and 790 terahertz (THz).
+The electromagnetic waves your eyes detect – visible light – oscillate between 400 and 790 terahertz (THz).
 That’s several hundred trillion times a second.
-The wavelengths are roughly the size of a large virus: 390 – 750 nanometers (1 nanometer = 1 billionth of a meter).
+The wavelengths are roughly the size of a large virus: 390 – 750 nanometers (1 nanometer = 1 billionth of a meter; a meter is about 39 inches long).
 Our brain interprets the various wavelengths of light as different colors.
 Red has the longest wavelength, and violet the shortest.
 When we pass sunlight through a prism, we see that it’s actually composed of many wavelengths of light.
-The prism creates a rainbow by redirecting each wavelength out a slightly different angle.
+The prism creates a rainbow by redirecting each wavelength out at a slightly different angle.

 But light doesn’t stop at red or violet.
 Just like there are sounds we can’t hear (but other animals can), there is also an enormous range of light that our eyes can’t detect.
 In general, the longer wavelengths come from the coolest and darkest regions of space.
 Meanwhile, the shorter wavelengths measure extremely energetic phenomena.